 Starting June 3, 2013, the Federal Housing Administration will be implementing new FHA mortgage insurance guidelines.

-- There is talk that some FHA mortgages will require borrowers pay the annual FHA mortgage insurance premiums for the duration of the 30 year fixed rate mortgage loan
+- There is talk that some FHA mortgages will require borrowers to pay the annual FHA mortgage insurance premiums for the duration of the 30-year fixed-rate mortgage loan

 - We will keep you posted